corinnebowers/PARRA/README.md

 * componentmodels.Rmd: Steps through a model-by-model validation and case study comparison of a severe AR event occurring in 2019 in Sonoma County.
 * lossexceedance.Rmd: Generates a first-of-its-kind loss exceedance curve for Sonoma County and calculates the expected benefit of a hypothetical community flood mitigation action.

+The purpose of these files is to...

+If you would like to replicate any of the code on your own...

 For an even more detailed description, please visit the code implementation flowchart <a href = "https://www.corinnebowers.com/parra">here</a>.
 The flowchart explains the purpose and sequence of all files included in this repository, and attempts to provide a roadmap for users who want to replicate and build upon the component models in the PARRA framework.
-All questions can be directed to \[my email\].
+All questions can be sent through my <a href="https://www.corinnebowers.com/contact">personal website</a>.

 <!-- notes to self: